Course Request Guide for New Students

 General Advice:

-1. Map out a two-year course program to ensure that you will fulfill Deerfield’s graduation requirements as closely as possible and as fit into the two-year schedule.
+1. Map out a two-year course program to ensure that you will fulfill Deerfield’s graduation requirements.
 Also, make sure to consider college matriculation recommendations.

-2. Incoming students may be given credit for 9th and 10th grade courses taken in a previous high school.
+2. Incoming students will likely receive graduation requirement transfer credit for courses taken in a previous high school.

 5. Science, Visual and Performing Arts, and Philosophy and Religious Studies courses must have alternates.
 Note: Alternate choices do not have to be in the same discipline.